Elliptic curve point counting

 #E(GF(2337)) = 11 × 47 × 67 × 37313 × q

-q = 187285613829952805985761367930316131263729A combination of Satoh’s algorithm and an “early-abort strategy” was used to find cryptographically strong curves (with prime order) for all characteristics up to 997 (representation).
-Besides, these results may be current point counting records for elliptic curves over finite fields GF(pn) with 5 ≤ p < 1000 and n≫1.
+A combination of Satoh’s algorithm and an “early-abort strategy” was used to find cryptographically strong curves (with prime order) for all characteristics up to 1523 (representation).
+Besides, these results may be current point counting records for elliptic curves over finite fields GF(pn) with 5 ≤ p < 2000 and n≫1.

-The needed modular polynomials have to be provided separately.
-For p ≥ 367, I thankfully used the coefficients published by Andrew Sutherland.
 In addition to (classical) modular polynomials, the implementation also relies on division polynomials, which can be partially precomputed (based on the work of James McKee).
+These computations were done for the first 265 primes greater than 3.

-If you are interested in running times, you may follow these links (ordered by speed), where n is always the smallest prime such that pn > 2512
+If you are interested in running times, you may follow these links (ordered by speed), where n is always the smallest prime such that pn > 2512 (comparable to AES-256)

 See also hashcat benchmarks.